kxdang/kiendang.me/content/blog/107-python-bot-reboot/index.md

 date: 2021-02-15
 slug: python-bot-reboot
 title: 💻 How to start your Telegram bot on boot
-description: Solving a repetitive task when my Telegram bot goes offline
+description: Solving a repetitive task when my Telegram bot goes offline.
 tags: ["python"]
 ---